-The 2014-15 SPIN partner organizations post jobs for students to review.
+The 2015-16 SPIN partner organizations post jobs in January 2015 for students to review.
 It is suggested that applicants select several organizations to maximize their chance for securing a SPIN position.
 Organizations review SPIN finalist applications, arrange interviews, and make final hiring decisions.

 Please note that Haas Center staff does not necessarily have direct experience with, nor do we professionally endorse, partner organizations.

 SPIN fellows commit to the following program requirements:

 - participate in a pre-fellowship orientation session, to be held Spring Quarter 2015